 University staff are observing "industrial action short of strike", or ASOS, from Wednesday 23 November onwards.
 An ASOS strike means lecturers will refuse to undertake any work that isn’t actively stipulated in their contracts.

-Lotte Crawford, an art historian and a senior lecturer at Arts University Bournemouth, is one of the many arts lecturers to go on strike today.
-She said in a tweet: "I am paid under £23,000 before tax per annum as a senior lecturer.
+An art historian and lecturer at a leading university, who asked not to be named, said in a tweet: "I am paid under £23,000 before tax per annum as a senior lecturer.
 I was really proud of the enormity of the workload I’d navigated through the pandemic, until a lecturer said it sounded like a neoliberal nightmare, and of course she was right...I am tired, please strike today and join us."